Dr. Princess Fumi Stephanie Hancock

 Did you ever wonder if the story “Coming to America” was true?

 This is a Cinderella story about an African Princess.
 Only, this is not a fairy tale but a true story.
 Fumi grew up in the Western Region of Nigeria, West Africa as an African Princess.
 Her grandfather, Odundun Ogunleye ruled the people in peace and harmony.
 As a young princess being groomed to one day take up her responsibility in the royal household, that is, to help her kingdom, Emure Kingdom, she had other dreams of also becoming a prolific and celebrated writer both in the literary world and in the movies.
-Her dreams to one day write books, design clothes and make name for herself outside of royalty, was the driving force behind her agreeing to her father’s demands to come to America to further her post-graduate studies at the age of 17.
+Her dreams to one day write books, create innovative mental health solutions and make name for herself outside of royalty, was the driving force behind her agreeing to her father’s demands to come to America to further her post-graduate studies at the age of 17.

 One thing her father did not bank on was that Princess Fumi would later on decide to stay behind in America, fend for herself and live a simple life amongst Americans.
 Now, almost 30 years; she realizes the importance of her royal blood, the responsibilities and the obligations she must face on a daily basis to help her people in Emure Kingdom.
 A few years ago, with the advent of the reigning King- His Royal Majesty- Emmanuel Adebayo, she finally discloses her royal status to her American friends and now shuttles between the kingdom and her home in USA to bridge the gap between both worlds.
 2010 when the King visited her at her US residence, it marked a pivotal moment as the capital of the Kingdom was named a sister city to Spring Hill, TN, a TN suburb where the princess has also called home for years.
 This marked a new era for Princess Fumi and the saga continues….